 In order to sustain health benefits for the long term, you must fully embrace the keto lifestyle with a Paleo mindset in my opinion.
 The Paleo Diet focus is important because it revolves around real food.
-That’s why I love it.
-And if you’re looking to access all the ketogenic diet weight loss benefits, upping fiber and dropping the dairy might be the best way to go.
+If you’re looking to access all the keto diet weight loss benefits, upping fiber and dropping the dairy might be the best way to go.

 - 1 in 3 come down with cancer

 Everyone we know is connected to someone who is suffering.
 This was not always the case.
 This forces out some unanswered questions…